JakeSSRN/LLM-Wiki/README.md

 **Tokens** - the smallest chunk of text a model can process.
 Like syllables in language.
 A good rule of thumb is that for English, a token is 0.75 words.
 4096 tokens, a common context length, will be about 3,072 words.
 32k tokens will be about 24k words.

 **Weights** - numerical values assigned to the edges (connections) and between neurons (nodes) within the neural network during training.
 These represent the strength of the connections, and are adjusted iteratively during training.
 The weights determine the influence of each connection on the final output and play a critical role in shaping the model’s behavior and performance.
+Raw, uncompressed weights consume a lot of memory, so ways to reduce this footprint allow for smaller, faster models at the cost of some degradation.

 **Perplexity** - a score measuring uncertainty when the model is inferencing.
 Lower indicates better quality - generally, more intelligent and coherent responses from the model.